Welcome To the EMBA Program!

 Up to $20,500 (U.S. Citizens and Permanent Residents only)

 $20,500 and above (U.S. Citizens or Permanent Residents only)

 EMBA students are enrolled in Fall, Winter and Spring quarters.
-Tuition is due September 1, January 1, and April 1.
+Student charges are due at the beginning of Fall, Winter, and Spring quarters.
 Financial aid disbursements occur electronically to your BruinBill student billing account at UCLA 10 days prior to the start of the quarter.
 You must be enrolled in classes and posting credits to receive a financial aid award.
 If you fall below the quarter required posting units, you will be sent a bill to immediately pay back any ineligible student loan funding.
 If you have any questions, please contact the EMBA Financial Aid Office.